Science Behind Why Hormones Affect Oral Health

 Another mysterious symptom of hormonal changes in women's oral health is Burning Mouth Syndrome (BMS).
 BMS is when women feel a burning sensation in their mouths.
 However, the condition does not appear to change anything in the oral cavity.
 In other words, dental professionals can't see any physical indications of BMS.[iv]
 While there is no known cause for BMS, the prevailing theory is that it is a side effect of the complicated association between decreasing amounts of estrogen and the nervous system.[v]
 To learn more about the changes in your oral health during menopause check out our "What to Expect for your Oral Health during Menopause" article.

-High Progesterone Impact
+Does High Progesterone Impact Oral Health?

 We have discussed the impact of decreasing estrogen on the oral cavity.
 However, the other female hormone, progesterone, also affects oral health.
 Increases in progesterone can increase your risk of developing plaque that causes gum disease.
 For pregnant women, high progesterone happens in the middle months of pregnancy and contributes to pregnancy gingivitis.[vi]

-Low Testosterone Impact
+Does Low Testosterone in Men Impact Oral Health?

 Men have a similar risk as women of developing osteoporosis during hormone changes.
 Research indicates that men who experience a decrease in testosterone are at a higher risk for developing osteoporosis, which can affect their jaw and supporting bone.[i]
 Another study indicates that low testosterone is a good predictor of tooth loss.[ii]